-This story isn’t about the lack of sleep and excess of crying.
+This story isn’t about the lack of sleep and excess of crying that lasted for months…well, years, really.
 It’s not about how much Shelisa cried because she couldn’t soothe her baby.
-It’s not about how humbled she was and sometimes embarrassed that she had a “bad baby”….PS–never ask a parent “is she a good baby?”
-Shelisa had read all the books, but apparently her baby hadn’t.
-Nor did those stink eye people at Target who would stare.
-Maybe they were just jealous they didn’t have pterodactyl.
+It’s not about how insanely hard she tried to breastfeed…the lactation consultant, herbs, prescriptions, gadgets…but she didn’t make it past a month.
+It’s not about how humbled she felt and sometimes embarrassed that she had a “bad baby”….PS–never ask a parent “is she a good baby?”
+You might make a tired mama cry.
+Shelisa had read many parenting books, but apparently her baby hadn’t.
+Shelisa did her best to ignore the hoards of stinky eyed people at Target who would stare at her and her red faced, mad baby on those trips of desperation.

 This story is about the Fazoli lady.
 After not leaving the house (except to see the lactation consultant, ob, and pediatrician) for 6 weeks straight, Shelisa and her husband decided to try to go out to eat.
-They strategized for at least a day…timing, location, and contingency plans.
-Of all the possible restaurants, they settled on Fazoli’s because it was a pay ahead, but sort of sit-down nicer than fast food place close to the house.
+They strategized for at least 3 days…timing, location, and contingency plans.
+Of all the possible restaurants, they settled on Fazoli’s because it was a pay ahead, but sort of sit-down nicer than fast food Italian place close to the house.
 And, breadsticks always help stress.

 They ordered.
 Baby was fine.
 Whew.
 They sat down.